isomerpages/gb-assist/pages/solutionrepo/solution613.md

 ---
-title: COVID-19 Support Smart Q Ordering Version 1.0 - Package A
+title: MEVO DMS 8.3 - MEVO Sales (10 Users Bundle)
 permalink: /productivity-solutions-grant/solutionrepo/solution613
 ---

 #### Description

-Ministry Of Data Pte Ltd's Smart Q Ordering solution is a cloud platform system that can notify customers via alerts through WhatsApp.
-The solution facilitates contactless and automated queue number alerts/reminders and updates on queue status.
+A specialized solution for wholesalers to optimize their order fulfilment to customers in both Lower and Upper Trade.
+The solution helps wholesalers streamline the process from customers' order taking (for both Lower and Upper Trade) to delivery.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Ministry_of_Data-Smart_Q_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/MEVO_20200130_Annex_3_20200625145056_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria